-Lynette is fast becoming one of Ernabella’s leading ceramic artists.
-Lynette first began as an arts worker at Ernabella Arts at the start of 2015 when her school age children were at school.
+Lynette is fast becoming one of Ernabella’s leading ceramic artists and younger generation painters.
+Lynette began her art practice as an arts worker at Ernabella Arts at the start of 2015 when her school age children were at school.
 Prior to this, Lynette had done tjanpi (weaving) at home and years earlier create a suite of prints at the art centre.

 In mid-2015 Lynette participated in two workshops leading up to the exhibition at Sabbia Gallery – Yangupala Tjuta Waakarinyi (Many Young People Working).
 She then attended the Australian Ceramics Triennale in Canberra with three other artists and demonstrated at the Sabbia Gallery exhibition that toured to the Australian National Botanical Gardens Gallery.